Quick network setup Guide reference

 A pop up may appear in the taskbar will appear informing you and you should see a progress bar when it is running.

 If your computer does not meet the minimum update and security requirements, you will be informed of why it has failed and will allow you to update your Operating system over the network.
 Commonly, failure to update your operating system or your antivirus software will mean your device does not meet the minimum requirements.
-You can view the full list of requirements in pdf format - although this is subject to change at short notice as new vulnerabilities are disclosed.

 If your computer does pass the requirements you will be notified - an example is given below.

 On successful registration, you'll get a countdown screen while your connection is reconfigured.

 After that happens, you'll be presented with the College web page, and you are now registered to use the network.